International Harvester: The letter and standard series

-For model year 1939, Raymond Loewy created the Farmall "letter series" (A, B, BN, C, H, and M) and the McCormick-Deering "standard series" (W-4, W-6, and W-9).
+For model year 1939, Raymond Loewy created the styling for the Farmall "letter series" (A, B, BN, C, H, and M) and the McCormick-Deering "standard series" (W-4, W-6, and W-9).
 For 1941 the MD model was introduced as the first row crop diesel-powered tractor; over a decade later, IH's largest competitor, John Deere, introduced a diesel option on their row crop models.
 The letter series tractors were updated to the "super" series in 1953 (with the exception of the A, which had become a "super" in 1947, and the B and BN, which were discontinued in 1948).
 Many of these tractors (especially the largest, the H, M, and W models) are still in operation on farms today.
 Especially desirable are the diesel-powered MD, WD-6, and WD-9's.

 The letter and standard series of tractors was produced until 1954 and was a defining product in IH history.

 In 1947, the smallest tractor in the Farmall line was introduced, the Cub.
 With a 60-cu. in., four-cylinder engine and a 69-inch wheelbase, the Cub was aimed at small farms which had previously relied on horse-drawn equipment.
 Like the various John Deere L/LA/LI models, one of the "mechanization-resistant" markets it hoped to penetrate was the small one-mule family farms of the rural American Deep South, but the Cub also sold to owners of larger farms needing a second tractor.
 Production of the Cub commenced at the newly acquired and updated Farmall Works-Louisville plant (formerly the wartime Curtiss-Wright Aircraft factory in Louisville, Kentucky).
 Selling for $545 in 1947, the Cub proved extremely popular and its design continued largely unchanged mechanically until 1979.

 For 1955 in IH tractors, the numbered "hundred series" was offered.
 Although given slightly different styling and few new features, they were still updates to the models introduced in 1939.
 The only new tractor in the 1955 lineup was the 300 Utility.
 In 1957 power was increased in some models and the 230 Utility was introduced.